 Speech Pathologist in a Nonresidential Healthcare Facility Setting

-Nonresidential healthcare facilities including patients’ homes and free-standing healthcare providers, such as doctors’ offices and hearing and speech clinics.
-ASHA reports 16% of SLPs work in nonresidential healthcare facilities.
+Nonresidential healthcare facilities include clients’/patients’ homes and free-standing outpatient settings, such as speech and hearing clinics or doctors’ offices.
+ASHA reports that about 16% of SLPs work in nonresidential healthcare facilities.

-SLPs who work in nonresidential healthcare facilities may be employed by home health agencies or provide home care through private practice.
+SLPs who work in nonresidential healthcare facilities may be employed by home health agencies, work in early intervention programs, or be in private practice.
 These SLPs may specialize or treat a variety of clients and patients.

 Speech Pathologist in a Private Practice Setting

-For SLPs who don’t want to be business owners but who want to work in private practice, they might seek employment with a private practice employer or through an SLP telepractice.
+SLPs who don’t want to be business owners but want to work in private practice might seek employment with a private practice or through an SLP telepractice.
+Private practitioners also manage the business aspects of their practices, including billing, marketing, and contracting.

 Speech Pathologist in a Corporate Setting

-• Training customer service representatives for how to work with clients who have hearing loss.
+- Training customer service representatives to work with clients who have hearing loss.

-• Teaching communication skills like presentations and public speaking, accent modification and business communication.
+- Teaching communication skills like presentations and public speaking, accent modification, and business communication.
+(ASHA examples include presentation skills, accent modification, interviewing skills, business writing, and business communication etiquette.)

 Some SLPs in the corporate world work for large companies and travel to different offices to provide training.
-Others work as independent consultants who provide services to a large number of diverse businesses.
+Others work as independent consultants, providing services to a wide range of businesses.

 Speech Pathologist in a Public Health Setting

-Local, state and federal government agencies employ SLPs in clinical and administrative settings.
-In public health departments, SLPs provide speech, communication, language and swallowing disorder services to patients depending on state needs.
+Local, state, and federal government agencies employ SLPs in clinical and administrative settings.
+In public health departments, services for individuals with speech, language, communication, and swallowing disorders vary by state; in general, SLPs may provide consultative, contractual, or direct services to patients.

 Clinical Specialty Areas

 With clinical specialty certification, an SLP can add credentials to their title.
-Some employers will require that job candidates possess a certain clinical specialty certification.
-Some specialized SLPs open up a private practice focusing on their specialty.
+Some employers may prefer (or request) specialty certification for certain roles.
+Some specialized SLPs open private practices focused on their specialties.
 Others work with patients who can benefit from the SLP’s specialized knowledge.

-To receive one of the SPL clinical specialties, an SPL will need to have a certain amount of years of clinical experience in the specialized area they’re pursuing certification in.
-The following are three main clinical specialty areas SLPs might pursue: child language and language disorders, fluency and fluency disorders, and swallowing and swallowing disorders.
+To receive one of the SLP clinical specialties, an SLP will need to have a certain number of years of post-CCC clinical experience and meet board-specific requirements (e.g., clinical hours, continuing education, and an assessment such as an exam/portfolio review) in the specialized area they’re pursuing certification in.
+The following are three clinical specialty areas SLPs can pursue through ASHA-recognized specialty certification boards: child language and language disorders; stuttering, cluttering, and fluency disorders; and swallowing and swallowing disorders.

 Child language and language disorders